MushTroqua/Smug-Bear/README.md

 As of right now, the only way you could use this bot is to host it using your own machine.
 You can host your own version of Smug bear by:

-1. Create your own bot in Discord's developer portal
+1. Creating your own bot in Discord's developer portal
 1. Cloning this repository
-1. Open Command prompt by right-clicking on the cloned-repository
+1. Open Command prompt by right-clicking on the cloned-repository and selecting "Run in Command Prompt"
 1. Run npm i
 1. After that, do node bot.js
 1. Done!